Skip to main navigation Skip to content Skip to footer

 The state’s draft action plan for spending $57.8 million in federal disaster recovery funds was released on Jan.
 18. The Texas General…

-Tags: GLO, home repair, Hurricane Harvey, State Action Plan, Texas
+Tags: Disaster recovery, home repair, Hurricane Harvey, State Action Plan, Texas, Texas GLO

 Is the State of Texas justly assessing infrastructure rebuilding needs after Hurricane Harvey?